-1. Start packing 1-2 weeks before your trip.
 This gives you plenty of time to create your wardrobe and map out when you might be wearing each outfit.
 I personally will jot down each outfit for each day or activity.
-This is key to not over pack.
+This is the key to not overpack.
 Look at your itinerary and plan accordingly.

 We love the Pack This!
 Pad, from Knock Knock, $7, to be able to visualize your needs easily.

-2. Packing for changing temperatures can be bulky, so unless you are heading to a cold weather destination, my favorite piece to pack to ward off a chill is a pashmina.
-It packs lightly, can keep you warm especially if you layer, and it doubles as a modesty piece that you can wear to cover your shoulders when visiting cultural churches, temples or other scared places.
+It packs lightly, can keep you warm, especially if you layer, and it doubles as a modesty piece that you can wear to cover your shoulders when visiting cultural churches, temples, or other sacred places.

-3. Take 1 medium/large carry-on tote with essentials such as a book, electronics, I.D. and other items you do not want to chance left in your checked luggage, and a small cross body bag that you can use as your day bag on your sight-seeing excursions.
-This way you can leave your larger bag in the hotel and only carry the bare minimum out and about for the day.
-The smaller cross body can double for your wallet in the larger tote.
+This way, you can leave your larger bag in the hotel and only carry the bare minimum out and about for the day.
+The smaller crossbody can double for your wallet in the larger tote.

-4. Let’s talk neutral shoes, as these little beauties are essential to a great trip, but they can take up a lot of space in your luggage – and comfort is a must!
+Shoes are necessary for every vacation, but they can take up a lot of space in your luggage – and comfort is a must!
 I opt for shades of neutral, specifically nude, so they go with everything, or you can do a pop of color if you are keeping your outfits neutral.
-For you heel loving ladies like me, the best bet is a wedge, they can easily pair with dresses, shorts or pants.
-Nude Walking Wedge and Gladiator Wedge are two great choices.
-If flats are more your style, then look for something that can easily transition from all day to dresses for evening dinner.
-This pointy toe Rothy flat makes a great choice, and with so many colors and space saving style you can easily fit a few pairs in.
+For the heel-loving ladies like me, the best bet is a wedge, as they can easily pair with dresses, shorts, or pants.
+Nude or black walking wedges and Gladiator Wedges are two great choices.
+If flats are more your style, then look for something that can easily transition from your all-day outfits to dresses for your evening dinner.
+This pointy toe Vionic flat makes a great choice, and with so many colors and space-saving styles, you can easily fit a few pairs in.

-5. Lastly, choose pieces from your travels that you love to be in and are comfortable.
-Items you would wear at home.
-I love to find shawls and pashminas traveling as a useful memento of my trip or a unique piece of jewelry – saves space in my luggage on the way there, it is an easy keepsake to bring home, and it is something you can wear back home to remember your trip.
+Think of items you would wear at home.
+While I’m traveling, I love to find shawls and pashminas or a unique piece of jewelry as a useful memento of my trip – it saves space in my luggage on the way there, it is an easy keepsake to bring home.
+It is also something you can wear back home to remember your trip.